MagicMirrorOrg/MagicMirror-Documentation/getting-started/installation.md

 ### Server Only

 In some cases, you want to start the application without an actual app window.

-After installation you can start MagicMirror² in server only mode by manually running the following command within the MagicMirror directory
+To do so after installation you can start MagicMirror² in server only mode by manually running the following command within the MagicMirror directory
 `npm run server`

 ::: warning IMPORTANT please read the information below on fully setting up MagicMirror² for running in server only mode.